zdetos/Simpson-View/README.md

 Ctrl + E  Export graphic

-rest is explained in the menu bar
+rest is explained in the menu bar; Edit in simview.py file by searching for ```setShortcut('Ctrl+1')``` where 1 represents the letter you want to change.
+Change it, save it, run it.
+Should be easy.
+Description is automatically changed.